Client: European Union

 On the other hand, Türkiye’s economic growth has been accompanied by a significant rise in pollutants, energy use, water consumption, and waste accumulation.
 The country’s economic growth has also changed consumption and production patterns, caused environmental degradation, and increased inequalities, which has been exacerbated by the increasing population and urbanisation levels.
 Reflecting rapid sectoral growth in energy, industry, transport, and tourism, industrial pollution problems are now one of the leading environmental issues in Türkiye.

-Given that Türkiye has a growing interest to control and prevent industrial pollution, which has profound economic and social implications in the country, our project plays a significant role in ensuring effective industrial pollution control.
-Our team supports Türkiye in its efforts to establish industrial pollution prevention and control approaches, according to the Industrial Emissions Directive (IED), as well as to build institutional and technical capacity while raising awareness concerning air pollution issues.
+Given that Türkiye has a growing interest to control and prevent industrial pollution, which has profound economic and social implications in the country, our project played a significant role in ensuring effective industrial pollution control.
+Our team supported Türkiye in its efforts to establish industrial pollution prevention and control approaches, according to the Industrial Emissions Directive (IED), as well as built institutional and technical capacity while raising awareness concerning air pollution issues.
+It promoted environmentally friendly industrial production and contributed to policy development, leading to a Draft National Action Plan for Determining Türkiye’s Emission Strategy that serves as a roadmap for a green transition and zero pollution by 2053.

 RELATED CONTENT: